nikolkam/CMPT300_Assignment2/assign2_part2/README.txt

 Q3: For this step, what specific data structure(s) need(s) protection?
 Why?
+Buffer needs protection because it should not be modified by two threads concurrently.
+Otherwise, it will be modified in unexpected order and may give different output for same input each time it runs.

 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?